YNodd/Wortliste_deutsch/README.md

 # German Wordlist, based on LOD.lu

-This is an (unsorted) German wordlist, which I extracted from the content of www.LOD.lu (Luxemburgish online dictionary).
+This is an (unsorted) German wordlist, which I extracted from the content of www.LOD.lu (Luxembourgish online dictionary).
 It is a simple word list without conjugations / declensions.

 It is based on an older xml-file found on https://data.public.lu, which is unfortunately no more available.